Skip to main content

 Honors College Applicants, Short Response 3

-To brainstorm, consider when diverse experiences, identities, or perspectives have made a difference in your own life, or in the lives of those close to you.
-You don’t have to have created the environment that made this mingling possible yourself, so long as you still learned what a positive diverse environment looks like, and took away lessons that you could bring to Oregon State with you.
+To brainstorm, consider when diverse experiences, identities, or perspectives have made a difference in your own life, or the lives of those close to you.
+You don’t have to have created the environment that made this mingling possible yourself, so long as you still learned what a positive, diverse environment looks like—and took away lessons that you could bring with you to Oregon State.

 Let’s look at some hypothetical examples of what a strong response might include.

-• A student with a foster sibling might write about their efforts to change the language teachers and administrators at their school used around families and parents, and how they hope to start a club or movement on campus around awareness and celebration of nontraditional families.
+• A student with a foster sibling might write about his efforts to change the language teachers and administrators at his school use around families and parents, and how he hopes to start a club or movement on campus around awareness and celebration of nontraditional families.

-• A computer science student passionate about the outdoors might talk about how through coding classes at OSU, they hope to create an app to upload accessibility descriptions to trail maps, to make hiking more accessible to those with disabilities.
+• A computer science student passionate about the outdoors might talk about how, through coding classes at OSU, she hopes to create an app to upload accessibility descriptions to trail maps, to make hiking more accessible to those with disabilities.

-• A student from a rural area might talk about how being from a small town allowed them to get involved in local government even while still in high school, and how they hope to join OSU’s student government and host informal activities like barbeques to encourage all students to have a voice in what happens at the school.
+• A student from a rural area might talk about how being from a small town allowed her to get involved in local government even while still in high school, and how she hopes to join OSU’s student government and host informal activities like barbeques to encourage all students to have a voice in what happens at the school.

 Honors College Applicants, Short Response 4